alwynvanwyk/army-of-agents/README.md

 Also, important to have the workers and queues be usable across multiple cloud providers ala [Bring your own cloud or Infra as Data (JSON) not Terraform](https://softwareengineeringdaily.com/2025/08/21/complex-workload-deployment-with-will-stewart/)

 Geez, compliance docs are a lot of work! :| And it just keeps coming!
+Useful, though, for additional security and structure; I guess! :)

 ---